Acne: Causes, Types & Why Antibiotics Are Failing — The 2026 Clinical Guide

 Acne Scars & Post-Inflammatory Hyperpigmentation

-One in five people who get acne develop visible scarring.[9]
+A substantial minority of people who get acne develop visible scarring.[9]
 Understanding the difference between actual scars and post-inflammatory hyperpigmentation (PIH) determines what intervention is needed.

 Post-Inflammatory Hyperpigmentation (PIH) — Dark Spots After Acne